ReinardusEvanB/Reinardus-Evan-Data-Analytics-Portfolio/README.md

 # Introduction
 Hello!
 Welcome to my portfolio.
-My name is evan and I am glad to have you here
+Hi, I'm Reinardus Evan B. but you can call me Evan and I am glad to have you here

 In the following section, I will be sure to provide you with a summary of my Data Analytics journey.

 # About Me
-Hi, I'm Evan,
-A motivated individual and dedicated professional with experience in the supply chain, specializing in production planning and inventory control.
-I've decided to channel my curiosity and love for problem-solving into the realm of data.
-With my experience, I've honed my analytical skills and developed a keen eye for detail.
-I excel in translating data into compelling narratives and actionable recommendations.
-I am thrilled to be on this journey, and I look forward to leveraging my skills and experiences to make a meaningful impact in the field of data analysis.
-Thank you for taking the time to explore my portfolio, and I'm excited to connect with you to discuss how we can collaborate and drive success together.
+A motivated individual and dedicated professional with experience in the supply chain, specializing in production planning and inventory control within the FMCG industry.
+With my experience, I offer a solid foundation in analytical skills, enabling me to ensure effective and efficient day-to-day production operations through the application of forecasting and scheduling techniques.
+I am proficient in Python, SQL, and Tableau coupled with my problem-solving ability, adaptability, and collaboration.
+With my educational background in Industrial Engineering and recent skills boosting in RevoU Data Analytics Program, I bring robust skills in data analytics to derive actionable insights and drive informed decision-making in various industrial settings.
+In conclusion, with my experiences, skills, and education I am eager to bring my unique blend of skills and experiences to the team and contribute to its success, with a particular focus on augmenting operations in supply chain management.

 # Education
 **Parahyangan Catholic University**